US kills al Qaeda leader Ayman al-Zawahiri in drone strike in Afghanistan

-The United States killed al Qaeda leader Ayman al-Zawahiri in a drone strike, according to multiple sources familiar with the matter.
+The United States killed al Qaeda leader Ayman al-Zawahiri in a drone strike, President Joe Biden said Monday in a speech from the White House.

-The US government has not yet confirmed his death.
-President Joe Biden will speak at 7:30 p.m.
-ET on "a successful counterterrorism operation" against al-Qaeda in Afghanistan, the White House said Monday.

-"Over the weekend, the United States conducted a counterterrorism operation against a significant Al Qaeda target in Afghanistan.
-The operation was successful and there were no civilian casualties," a senior administration official said.
+"I authorized a precision strike that would remove him from the battlefield, once and for all," Biden said.

-Biden, who tested positive for Covid-19 on Monday as he deals with a rebound case of the virus, will speak outdoors from the Blue Room Balcony at the White House.
+Biden, who was kept abreast of the strike against Zawahiri as he isolated with a rebound case of Covid-19, spoke outdoors Monday from the Blue Room Balcony at the White House.

-The US State Department had offered a reward of up to $25 million for information leading directly to the capture of Zawahiri.

-A June 2021 United Nations report suggested he was located somewhere in the border region of Afghanistan and Pakistan, and that he may have been too frail to be featured in propaganda.
+Zawahiri, Biden said, "was deeply involved in the planning of 9/11, one of the most responsible for the attacks that murdered 2,977 people on American soil.
+For decades, he was the mastermind of attacks against Americans."

+"Now, justice has been delivered and this terrorist leader is no more.
+People around the world no longer need to fear the vicious and determined killer," he continued.
+"The United States continues to demonstrate our resolve and our capacity to defend the American people against those who seek to do us harm.
+We make it clear again tonight, that no matter how long it takes, no matter where you hide, if you are a threat to our people, the United States will find you and take you out."

 Zawahiri comes from a distinguished Egyptian family, according to the New York Times.
 His grandfather, Rabia'a al-Zawahiri, was an imam at al-Azhar University in Cairo.
 His great-uncle, Abdel Rahman Azzam, was the first secretary of the Arab League.

-Note: This story has been updated with additional developments on Monday.